“The Hunted Slaves,” 1861, by English artist Richard Ansdell

 The female in the picture is slightly but noticeably lighter in skin color than the male.
 Is she a mulatto?
 Was the female intended to symbolize the defilement of slave women and the creation of mixed blood and enslaved/abandoned slave progeny?
 Perhaps.

 Although the image is a scene of resistance, the outcome of the encounter is unknown.
 The dogs are a formidable force, and might not be overcome by the fugitives.
 And also, the dogs are merely the leading edge of some number of men who are out to recover the escaped property.
-The act of resistance itself could lead to loss of limb or even life; if captured, the slaves might be much worse off than if they had tried to escape.
+The act of resistance itself could lead to loss of limb or even life; if captured, the slaves might be much worse off than if they had not tried to escape.
 All that we know is that the slaves are putting up a good fight.
 This individual act of resistance notwithstanding, there is no indication that the institution of slavery is itself at risk.

 The second painting, from Eyre Crowe, offers a sharp contrast to the first one.
 Slaves Waiting for Sale features a group of slaves at an auction house in Richmond, Virginia.
 Richmond was a major terminus in the slave trade industry.